Methods summary

 string

-the FROM part (without 'FROM' ) in the query.
+stringthe WHERE part (without 'WHERE' ) in the query.

 Since